301: Cave Dwellers

-This line appears in the opening credits of Adventures of Superman, which was a TV series from the 1950s staring George Reeves.
+This line appears in the opening credits of Adventures of Superman, which was a radio serial from 1940 to 1951 and the famous TV series from the '50s starring George Reeves.
 “Look!
 Up in the sky, it’s …”

 Hey, Ator?
 This is George Kennedy; we’re going to talk you down now.